tomjorquera/STT-Stage-Phu-SpeechReco/README.md

     app.js              --> app config
     package.json        --> for npm
+    bower.json          --> for bower
+    Gruntfile.js        --> tasks for linter and dev .bowerrc            --> config file for bower
     frontend/           --> all of the files to be used in on the client side css/              --> css files
         app.css         --> default stylesheet